Guidance

 The qualification is designed to reflect work-based learning.
 Learners need to provide evidence of achieving the learning outcomes for a number of generic units that are based on the provision of quality care in a healthcare setting.

-There are a number of training pathways for different staff groups working within diabetic eye screening.
-This guidance provides local DES providers with additional information about the appropriate units that must be undertaken by those groups.
+There is a range of training pathways to choose from depending on the staff roles working within diabetic eye screening.
+This guidance provides local DES providers with additional information about the appropriate units that must be undertaken by those roles.

 Only new clinical staff need to undertake the Level 3 Diploma for Health Screeners.
 The previous City & Guilds qualifications are still valid for existing staff.

-However, staff who have completed individual units from the previous qualification but not obtained a City & Guilds qualification need to complete the appropriate Level 3 Diploma units if they want to undertake additional roles.
+However, staff who have completed individual units from the previous qualification but not obtained the City & Guilds qualification need to complete the appropriate Level 3 Diploma units if they want to undertake additional roles.
 This applies, for example, for staff moving from assistant to screener or screener to screener grader.
-They would also need to apply for recognition of prior learning for their existing units.
+The HSD awarding body will discuss prior learning on registration for the Diploma in these circumstances.

 The qualification has a number of generic and screening programme role-specific units that must be undertaken by the different staff roles.
-Learners progress through the different units required with support from their local screening service.
+Learners progress through the different units required with support from their local screening service and an assessor who holds a current Certificate in Assessing Vocational Achievement (CAVA).

 2. Generic units